 Methodology

-• Rent: P_rent โˆ’ unrealizedCGT(P_rent).
+• Rent: portfolio โˆ’ unrealizedCGT(portfolio).
 The country-specific capital-gains tax that would be owed on liquidation is subtracted (US LTCG ยฑ NIIT, IT 26%/12.5%, NL 0% because Box 3 is paid annually).

-Two buckets: equity ETF and government bonds, allocation slider, monthly returns via (1 + annual)^(1/12) โˆ’ 1, annual rebalance to target.
-Cost basis is tracked per bucket so realization tax is computed correctly.
+Two buckets (equity ETF and government bonds) with a user-controlled allocation slider.
+Monthly returns via (1 + annual)^(1/12) โˆ’ 1, annual rebalance to the target split.
+Cost basis is tracked per bucket so realization tax is computed correctly when the country uses different rates per asset class (Italy) or a single LTCG rate (US).

 United States